Nakatani RIES Fellowship for Japanese Students

 - Be able to express a demonstrated interest in international science & engineering research & future graduate study in your field;

-- Have the conversational English-language competence to successfully conduct research in a U.S. university lab.
+- Have the conversational English-language ability to successfully conduct research in a U.S. university lab.

-When reviewing applications, the Nakatani RIES program seeks students who:
+When reviewing applications, the Nakatani RIES program seeks to select students who:

 - Have a strong and well-defined interest in international research, particularly in the U.S.;